IU-PR/Capstone_project/content/docs/Groups/FairLance.md

 ## **Defining the Vision for Your Project**

-- ###  **Overview**:
+- ###  **FairLance platform**:

-    **FairLance platform**: The project aims to create a comprehensive freelancing platform that connects individuals and businesses seeking specific services with qualified service providers globally.
+    The project aims to create a comprehensive freelancing platform that connects individuals and businesses seeking specific services with qualified service providers globally.
 By leveraging advanced technologies and a user-friendly interface, the platform revolutionizes the way people find and hire freelancers while removing limitations imposed by geographic location or nationality.

     - #### Intended Benefits and Impact: